IRS Forms

 • Energy communities, you can increase the applicable percentage by 10 points when prevailing wage and apprenticeship apply, or by 2 points otherwise, for projects placed in service in an energy community.

-• Low‑income communities bonus, for small solar and wind facilities with an IRS allocation, add 10 or 20 percentage points depending on category.
+• Low‑income communities bonus, for small solar and wind facilities under 5 MW ac with an IRS allocation, add 10 or 20 percentage points depending on category (facilities of 5 MW ac or more are disqualified regardless of location).
 Keep the control number and placed‑in‑service reporting.

 A properly structured solar project can reach a total credit as high as 70 percent when base, domestic content, energy community, and low‑income bonuses apply, subject to program rules and allocations.
 Your documentation must support each adder and meet placement and certification timing.